 Wherever possible, the poster was installed on windows, allowing natural light to pass through the vellum and interact with the layers of the design—creating a backlit effect by day and shifting in character at sunrise, sunset and after dark.

-The invitation existed solely in a digital format, and the tactile qualities of vellum had to be re-created rather than relied on physically.
+The invitation incorporated the tactile qualities of vellum in a unique way.
 Folded vellum was scanned and incorporated into the layout, then paired with low-opacity shapes to simulate overlapping layers of material.
 This approach established the visual language for subsequent digital deliverables and bridged the physical and digital expressions of the system.

 As fully digital pieces, the social media assets extended the material language established by the invitation, incorporating scanned vellum to preserve the layered effect.
 Three coordinated sets of graphics were developed to pin as a banner on the college’s Instagram feed, with vellum backgrounds designed to connect seamlessly across all three posts as a single composition.